MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Revoke-MgBetaUserSignInSession.md

 If the application attempts to redeem a delegated access token for this user by using an invalidated refresh token, the application will get an error.
 If this happens, the application will need to acquire a new refresh token by making a request to the authorize endpoint, which will force the user to sign in.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Revoke-MgUserSignInSession](/powershell/module/Microsoft.Graph.Users.Actions/Revoke-MgUserSignInSession?view=graph-powershell-1.0)

 ## SYNTAX